-Accurately recording time worked is the responsibility of every nonexempt employee.
-Federal and state laws require the County to keep an accurate record of time worked in order to calculate employee pay and benefits.
+Accurately recording time worked is the responsibility of all non-elected personnel.
+Federal and state laws require the County to keep an accurate record of time worked in order to calculate pay and benefits.
 Time worked is all the time actually spent on the job performing assigned duties.

-Nonexempt employees should accurately record the time they begin and end their work, as well as the beginning and ending time of each meal period.
+All non-elected personnel should accurately record the time they begin and end their work, as well as the beginning and ending time of each meal period (if applicable).
 They should also record the beginning and ending time of any split shift or departure from work for personal reasons.
 Overtime work must always be approved before it is performed.